 The District currently consists of five schools.
 In Millville, the Millville Elementary School was built in 1992 to replace the Longfellow Elementary School, and houses grades Pre-K to Grade 5.
 In Blackstone, the John F. Kennedy Elementary School, opened in 1965 and with a renovation/expansion in 1998, houses grades K to Grade 2.
 Also in Blackstone, the Augustine F. Maloney Elementary School, opened in 1988, serving Grades 3 through 5.

 The Frederick W. Hartnett Middle School opened in 2003 for Grades 6 through 8 and the Regional High School houses Grades 9 through 12.

 The District was fully regionalized in 1984, replacing separate School Committees for the Millville and Blackstone K-6 districts.
 Members of the Blackstone-Millville Regional District School Committee are elected at large from the two member communities.
 Each of the eight members, four from each community, serves a four-year term.
 Two members stand for election each April.

-It is the policy of the Blackstone-Millville Regional School District not to discriminate on the basis of race, gender, religion, national origin, homelessness, sexual orientation, gender identity, age, or disability, in its educational programs, services, activities, or employment practices; as defined and required by state and federal laws.
-Further information may be obtained by contacting Dr. Janis Laporte at 508-876-0190 or email@example.com.
+It is the policy of the Blackstone-Millville Regional School District not to discriminate on the basis of race, sex, religion, national origin, homelessness, sexual orientation, gender identity, age, or disability, in its educational programs, services, activities, or employment practices; as defined and required by state and federal laws.
+Further information may be obtained by contacting Dr. Janis Laporte at 508-876-0190 or firstname.lastname@example.org.